Fremont Airport

 Fremont Airport (FAA LID: 14G) is a public-use airport located two nautical miles (4 km) southwest of the central business district of Fremont, a city in Sandusky County, Ohio, United States.
 It is privately owned by Fremont Airport LLC.

+In 2023, a Radiological Field Monitoring Emergency Phase exercise was carried out at the airport to help authorities prepare for radiological emergencies.

+In early 2024, thieves broke into the airport and stole tools out of multiple hangars.
+Hangar repairs were required.

 Facilities and aircraft

 Fremont Airport covers an area of 60 acre at an elevation of 663 feet (202 m) above mean sea level.
 It has two runways: 9/27 is 4,137 by 60 feet (1,261 x 18 m) with an asphalt pavement; 18/36 is 2,238 by 130 feet (682 x 40 m) with a turf surface.

+The airport has a fixed-base operator that sells avgas.
+Services include general maintenance, ground power, hangars, and courtesy transportation.
+Amenities include internet, vending machines, pilot supplies, a crew lounge, and snooze rooms.

 For the 12-month period ending August 16, 2013, the airport had 38,450 aircraft operations, an average of 105 per day: 96% general aviation, 4% air taxi and <1% military.
-At that time there were 67 aircraft based at this airport: 82% single-engine, 12% multi-engine and 6% ultralight.
+At that time there were 67 aircraft based at this airport: 82% single-engine and 12% multi-engine airplanes as well as 6% ultralight.